martivic/starter-python/README.md

-# Welcome to the Python Guild!
+# Welcome to the Python Starter!

-As members of the Python guild, you will be working through the challenges of TwilioQuest using the Python programming language.
 This project is pre-configured to do some interesting Twilio stuff using Python and the [Flask](http://flask.pocoo.org/) web framework.

 ## Setting Up